Download: Fitch Even PTAB Trial Practice at a Glance

-Since the America Invents Act (AIA) was enacted in 2012, Fitch, Even, Tabin & Flannery has represented clients in well over 100 AIA proceedings.
+Since the America Invents Act (AIA) was enacted in 2012, Fitch, Even, Tabin & Flannery has represented clients in over 130 AIA trial proceedings.
 Based upon successful outcomes on behalf of our clients, Fitch Even was recognized as the number-one firm in the U.S. for patent owners in inter partes review (IPR) proceedings in 2017, and Fitch Even remains a top-ranked firm today.
-Most recently, Fitch Even was recognized in Patexia’s 2019 IPR Intelligence Report

 As demonstrated by our strong track record, Fitch Even is well-suited to handle AIA proceedings on behalf of both petitioners and patent owners.
 Our clients value our holistic approach.
 Working in small teams, our attorneys leverage the adversarial skills of our patent litigators and the technical analytic skills of our patent prosecutors.
 When our clients have existing outside litigation counsel, we work side by side with their teams to create and execute innovative strategies and ensure that positions taken in the AIA proceedings harmonize with litigation positions.
 We also offer flexible billing arrangements to provide our clients with top-tier service at a value that few firms can match.